 How can a data leak affect your business?

-- Resolution may require outside help–Another pitfall caused by data breaches is small businesses lacking in-house IT expertise will likely have to depend on an outside entity to help them sort out their problems.
+- Resolution may require outside help: Another pitfall caused by data breaches is that small businesses lacking in-house IT expertise will likely have to depend on an outside entity to help them sort out their problems.

 You may wonder why more entrepreneurs aren’t doing something about data security if it poses such a big threat to businesses.